A WEEK IN RED ROCK COUNTRY #5 – Scenic Byway 12

-Tropic Valley is below and to the west of Bryce Canyon National Park and is a mix of open land and farming with a few dying towns scattered around like Tropic, Canyonville, and Henrieville.
+Tropic Valley is below and to the east of Bryce Canyon National Park and is a mix of open land and farming with a few dying towns scattered around like Tropic, Canyonville, and Henrieville.
 There are a few sights to see in these towns like the Ebenezer Bryce cabin near Tropic and the old schoolhouse in Henrieville but other than that nothing nearly as spectacular as Red Canyon or Bryce NP.
 However, there are some very nice vistas where you look across farming land to butte’s that rise straight up a thousand feet or more out of the valley floor – many with pink hoodoos..

 Farm and Hoodoos across Tropic Valley (West of Henrieville)

 Some Hoodoo’s near the Scenic Byway 12, North of Henrieville

 One of many plateau’s along the Scenic Byway 12, North of Henrieville

 Dirt track leading into the back country Scenic Byway 12, North of Henrieville

 Grand Staircase-Escalante National Preserve

 As you enter Tropic Valley from Bryce Canyon on RT12, you are in a finger of non public land which is surrounded on all sides by the GSE (Grand-Staircase-Escalante National Preserve).
 When the preserve was established in 1996 by Bill Clinton, this section of the RT12 corridor was already populated with small towns and farms so was not included in the GSE itself.
 However, once you pass the town of Henrieville you are in the GSE preserve itself and civilization is only a temporary vision in your rear view mirror.